Agent Pre-installation Procedures for UNIX

 drwxr-xr-x 25 ctmag users 4096 Dec 2 13:47 /home/ctmag

-If the permissions are not set to 755, you can use the chmod command to set it.
+If the permissions are not set to 755, run the following command to set them:

 chmod 755 /home/ctmag

 The following table describes Control-M limits on UNIX accounts.
 If you install Control-M components in separate accounts, each account must have the minimum ulimit limit settings.
-The computer kernel soft or hard setting must reflect the sum total that is required by each account.
+The soft or hard kernel setting must reflect the sum total that is required by each account.

-The limit parameters are listed in the context of CSH/TCSH.
+The limit parameters are listed in the context of CSH/TCSH shells.
 If you are using a different shell type, refer to your designated shell help documentation for the equivalent limit values for your shell type.

 Parameter |